jackokerman/discogs-dj/README.md

 # react-discogs-dj
-React app that lets you manage discogs tracks for djing.
+React app that lets you manage Discogs tracks for djing.